Senior News Reporter/Producer

 Position Details:

-This position is a term-funded position and is reviewed annually for contract renewal at the University's discretion.
+This is a term-funded position reviewed annually for contract renewal at the University's discretion.

 *To be eligible for this position, applicants must be legally authorized to work in the United States without restriction.
 Applicants who now or may in the future require visa sponsorship to work in the United States are not eligible.

 The University of Alaska (UA) is responsible for providing reasonable accommodations to individuals with disabilities throughout the applicant screening process.
-If you need assistance in completing this application or during any phase of the interview process, please contact UA Human Resources by phone at 907-450-8200.
+If you need assistance in completing this application or during any phase of the interview process, please contact the ADA team at ua-ada@alaska.edu.

 The successful applicant is required to complete a background check.
 Any offer of employment is contingent on the background check.